rozek/node-red-user-management-example/README.md

 ## Prerequisites ##

-The example requires the following Node-RED extension
+The example requires the following Node-RED extensions

 * [node-red-contrib-components](https://github.com/ollixx/node-red-contrib-components)<br>"Components" allow multiply needed flows to be defined once and then invoked from multiple places
+* [node-red-node-email](https://github.com/node-red/node-red-nodes/tree/master/social/email)<br>allows to create and send EMails from Node-RED

 Additionally, the example expects the global flow context to contain an object called `UserRegistry` which has the same format as described in "node-red-within-express":